psinghal04/kafka-replay-sample/README.md

 offset (or the earliest offset, if needed), thus causing past messages to be replayed (or re-consumed).

 # Prerequisites #
 * Kafka must be deployed and running.
-The sample was tested with v2.3.0.
+The sample was tested with v2.4.0.
+The convenience script kafka-start-stop.sh may be used to start or stop Kafka.
 * Golang.
-The sample was tested with v1.12.1
+The sample was tested with v1.13.6
 * librdkafka native library.
 See https://github.com/confluentinc/confluent-kafka-go for details.
 The sample was tested with librdkafka v1.1.0
 * The test Kafka topic with appropriate number of partitions must be created.
-Refer to Kafka documention for steps for creating partitioned topics.
+Refer to Kafka documentation for steps for creating partitioned topics.
 Note: The sample uses PLAINTEXT security protocol for simplicity.

 # Configuration #
 The consumer can be configured via the config.json file.
 The "replay-type" supports two options: "timestamp", and "beginning".
 The other replay-related properties become relevant only when replay-mode is "true".
-When "replay-mode" is true and "replay-type" is timestamp, the consumer will reset the committed offset to the ealiest message that has a timestamp that is equal to or later than the "replay-from" timestamp.
+When "replay-mode" is true and "replay-type" is timestamp, the consumer will reset the committed offset to the earliest message that has a timestamp that is equal to or later than the "replay-from" timestamp.
 ```
 {
   "broker-host-endpoint": "localhost:9092",
   "consumer-group": "replay-group",
-  "topic": "casenetNextGen",
+  "topic": "replay-topic",
   "replay-mode": true,
   "replay-type": "timestamp",
   "replay-from": "2019-07-17T14:59:05Z"
 }
 ```
+# Using the kafka-start-stop.sh script
+1. Set the environment variable KAFKA_HOME to the root of your Kafka installation.
+2. To start Zookeeper and Kafka, run "sh kafka-start-stop.sh start".
+3. To stop Zookeeper and Kafka, run "sh kafka-start-stop.sh stop".

 # Testing the Sample Implementation #
 1. Ensure the pre-requisites are fulfilled.